matyhattam/veesion-home-test/README.md

 ### Prerequisites

-- Docker and Docker Compose installed
+- Docker and Docker Compose installed to build and run

 ### Running the Application